-The following Booking Conditions form the basis of your contract with WST Travel Ltd, a member of ABTA (bonded member V6133) , a holder of an ATOL licence (ATOL 9233) and a LOTC Quality Badge and a member of the School Travel Forum.
+The following Booking Conditions form the basis of your contract with WST Travel Ltd, a fully bonded member of ABTA (V6133) , a holder of an ATOL licence (ATOL 9233) and a LOTC Quality Badge and a member of the School Travel Forum.
 The registered office for the company is WST Travel Ltd, Chiltern House, 181 Bristol Avenue, Blackpool FY2 0FP.
 Please read these Booking Conditions carefully as they set out our respective rights and obligations.
 By asking us to confirm your booking, we are entitled to assume that you have had the opportunity to read and have read these booking conditions and agree to them.

 Except where otherwise stated, these booking conditions only apply to tour arrangements which you book with us in the UK and which we agree to make, provide or perform (as applicable) as part of our contract with you.
 All references in these booking conditions to “tour”, “booking”, “contract”, “package”, “tour” or “arrangements” mean such tour arrangements unless otherwise stated.